Paul Carl Kocher: Career and research

 He also helped architect security-related integrated circuits, including Deep Crack, a DES brute-force key search machine.

 Honors and awards

 Kocher was elected to the U.S. National Academy of Engineering in 2009 for his contributions to cryptography and Internet security.
 He serves on the National Academies' Forum on Cyber Resilience.

 In 2018, Kocher was named a Fellow of the International Association for Cryptologic Research for "fundamental contributions to the study of side-channel attacks and countermeasures, cryptography in practice, and for service to the IACR."

 Kocher and Taher Elgamal were jointly awarded the 2019 Marconi Prize for "their development of SSL/TLS and other contributions to the security of communications".

+Kocher was awarded the 2023 Levchin Prize for "pioneering work on side channel analysis."